Jessicavazm/JessicaVaz_T2A1-B/README.md

 - <b>Insertion sort</b>:

-    - <b>Description</b>: Creates the sorted array by swapping elements into the correct places, one by one.
+    - <b>Description</b>: Sorts the array by swapping elements into the correct places, one by one.

     - <b>Performance</b>: Efficient for small datasets or nearly sorted arrays.